 The day is typically marked by events and activities such as educational seminars and public awareness campaigns

 In 2023, International Epilepsy Day will focus on the stigma people living with epilepsy face around the world.

 Epilepsy affects almost every aspect of the life of the person diagnosed with the disease.
-For many people living with epilepsy, the stigma attached to the disease is more difficult to deal with than the disease itself.
+For many people living with epilepsy, the stigma attached to the condition is more difficult to deal with than the condition itself.

-Educating people about epilepsy and dispelling myths can also reduce stigma.
-Help us spread awareness of Epilepsy Facts vs Myths by sharing our messages online and making your own. *
+Help us spread awareness of Epilepsy Facts vs Myths by sharing our messages online and making your own.